 16 April 1762 Founding of the Székely border guard (later 11th) Hussar regiment

 By the middle of the 18th century, the task of the Székelys protecting the eastern borders of Transylvania had changed compared to the Middle Ages.
-During the Seven Years’ War, Maria Theresa decided to give the border guard a regular military form, setting up two Székely infantry regiments and a Hussar regiment in the eastern part of Transylvania.
+During the Seven Years’ War, Maria Theresa decided to establish a regular military force for the border guard, setting up two Székely infantry regiments and a Hussar regiment in the eastern part of Transylvania.

 On 13 October 1761, General Buccow of the Cavalry, commander-in-chief of the Transylvanian army, submitted his proposal for the establishment’s details.
 In the following months, General Daun, President of the Court Military Council, personally examined it and submitted it to Maria Theresa for approval at 11 p.m. on 14 April 1762.
 The Queen, the Princess of Transylvania, approved the draft on 16 April 1762, and the regiment was founded on that date.